close

 Is renting a furnace a good idea?

-The decision to rent a furnace depends on your unique needs and financial situation.
-Renting can be a convenient and affordable short-term solution, but it might be more costly in the long run.
-It's important to weigh the pros and cons and consider alternatives before deciding.
+The decision depends on your specific needs and circumstances.
+Renting can be a convenient short-term solution, but it’s important to weigh the advantages and limitations before deciding.

 Can I rent a high-efficiency furnace?